HackYourFuture/HTML-CSS/Week2/MAKEME.md

 _Deadline Saturday_

-> Use the command line to create a directory "week2" inside your hyf-html-css directory.
+> Use the command line to create a directory "week2" inside your html-css directory.
 There should already be a week1 inside that contains your homework of last week.

  - Grids exercise
     - Download the HTML and images in the folder Homework 2